rcarmo/docker-xmind/README.md

-# XMind 8 Guacamole Wrapper
+# XMind 8 KasmVNC Wrapper

 ## What